Probate Q&A Series

 • Court orders establishing a guardian, if one was in place

-2. File a Petition for Probate
+2. File an Application for Probate and Letters

 3. Notify Interested Parties

-4. Address Medicaid Liens
+4. Address Medicaid Claims

 5. Work with Guardianship Proceedings (if applicable)